nobody-k/jwt/README.md

 Sign takes user defined claims, some secret key and expiratin in seconds).
 The function returns the JSON Web Token.
 The header of the JWT is populatated with

+# TODO
+- Complete the testing
+- Complete the README.md file